 These are the three key things I offer my clients.
-I have over 10 years’ experience in the third sector including over four as a journalist and editor at a charity copywriting agency.
+I have 15 years’ experience in the third sector including over four as a journalist and editor at a charity copywriting agency.
 I’ve worked on copywriting and editing projects with WaterAid, World Vision, WWF-UK, The Children’s Society, YoungMinds, Nacro, Cancer Research UK, Catch22, BTCV, Drinkaware, and many more.
 And I’ve written for The Guardian, The Big Issue and The Western Mail.

 I’m London-based and happy to come and meet you to chat over a future charity communications project.

 From e-newsletters to annual reviews, reports to web articles, I believe that all good charity writing should tell a story and enjoy creating copy that motivates readers to take action.
 Sometimes that means stripping copy right back to get to the real meaning so I’m as happy editing as I am writing from scratch.

 Honed project management skills